LordH3lmchen/TwitchDownloader/README.md

 This is an early version.
 Some features will be implemented in the future.

 * Saving the last download destination folder and filename template.
-  (Should make this Tool more useable - if u Downloead a lot of broadcasts)
 * FFMPEG support